hdShang/arxiv-daily/docs/cs-CV/2025-10-14/papers/251013889v1-multifoodhat-a-potential-new-paradigm-for-intelligent-food-quality-i.md

 ---
 layout: default
-title: MultiFoodhat: A potential new paradigm for intelligent food quality inspection
+title: "MultiFoodhat: A potential new paradigm for intelligent food quality inspection"
 ---

 # MultiFoodhat: A potential new paradigm for intelligent food quality inspection